rahulpnath/rahulpnath.com-old/source/_posts/2012-10-05-exploring-oauth-c-and-500px.markdown

-The SecretCode, that was obtained from the call to Requesttoken is also passed to the function _Sign.
+The SecretCode, that was obtained from the call to Requesttoken is also passed to the function _Sign_.

-_A successful call would return you the AccessToken and the Access token’s secret code for that.
+A successful call would return you the AccessToken and the Access token’s secret code for that.
 All subsequent request to any protected resource needs the AccessToken and should be signed using ConsumerKey and the access token’s secret code.

 From now on any request to a protected resource should be made with the following parameters: _ConsumerKey,Nonce,SignatureMethod,Timestamp,OAuthToken and OAuthVersion_ along with any additional parameters_. _This should be signed using the consumer secret and the access token secret code.